pagarkristian/http-header-scanner/README.md

 | :---: | :---: |
 | ![CLI output — security header analysis table and score](docs/screenshots/cli-output.png) | ![HTML report — score gauge and header summary](docs/screenshots/html-report.png) |

-See [`docs/screenshots/README.md`](docs/screenshots/README.md) if you want to regenerate these from your own scan.

 ---